textpattern/textpattern.github.io/administration/preferences-panel.md

 The Logging preference allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
 The recorded information is displayed in the [Visitor logs panel](/administration/visitor-logs-panel) for you to review.
 The selection menu has three options.

-Select ‘None’ if you don’t want Textpattern to log visitor information at all.
+Select 'None’ if you don’t want Textpattern to log visitor information at all.
 This is the default selection.
-When ‘None’ is selected, all logging functionality throughout the back end will be hidden in the interface and the **Visitor logs** panel link will be removed from the list of panel options in the Admin region.
+When 'None’ is selected, all logging functionality throughout the back end will be hidden in the interface and the **Visitor logs** panel link will be removed from the list of panel options in the Admin region.
 This helps keep unwanted functionality from being a distraction.
-The logging functionality all comes back again if the preference is changed to ‘Yes’.
+The logging functionality all comes back again if the preference is changed to 'Yes’.

-Select ‘All hits’ if you want the logger to collect information for all site visits.
+Select 'All hits’ if you want the logger to collect information for all site visits.

-Select ‘Referrers only’ if you only want to log information about visitors from another location.
+Select 'Referrers only’ if you only want to log information about visitors from another location.
 This option allows you to see what kind of traffic your site is getting, while at the same time eliminating any log entries that might result from your own access to the site (e.g. while making any site updates; generally you do not need to see your own activity on your site).

 ### Logs expire after how many days?